 The Frederick National Laboratory for Cancer Research is producing another round of Zika vaccine for ongoing studies to determine the best delivery method and dosage.
 This will lay the groundwork for additional tests to see if the vaccine prevents infection among volunteers in the United States and Central and South America.

 David Lindsay, Ph.D., director of the national lab’s Vaccine Clinical Materials Program (VCMP), sponsored by the National Institute of Allergy and Infectious Diseases (NIAID), said the test vaccine will support NIAID-sponsored Phase II trials to prevent Zika infection among people who are naturally exposed to the virus.

-The plant has been manufacturing Zika vaccine candidates since 2016, when it responded to a request from the Vaccine Research Center (VRC) of the National Institute of Allergy and Infectious Diseases (NIAID) to develop a bulk and vialed drug product (DP) for a Phase I trial.
-Currently, NIAID is preparing Phase IIa and IIb trials on Zika prevention, which call for more vials of the plasmid DNA (pDNA) vaccine.
+The Frederick National Lab has been manufacturing Zika vaccine candidates since 2016, when it responded to a request from NIAID to develop a ready-to-go drug product for a Phase I trial.
+Currently, NIAID is preparing Phase IIa and IIb trials on Zika prevention, which call for additional vials of the test vaccine.

-Phase IIa, a short-term trial, seeks to improve the immune response by determining the most effective injection sites and dosages.
-Phase IIb will be more long-term and will test the vaccine in areas with high Zika risk, including Brazil, Central America, and the southern United States.
+Phase IIa, a short-term trial, will seek to improve the immune response by determining the most effective injection sites and dosages.
+Phase IIb will test the vaccine over time in areas with high Zika risk, including Brazil, Central America, and the southern United States.
 Its purpose is to evaluate the vaccine’s effectiveness in people who are naturally exposed to the disease.